gatsbyjs/gatsby-ja/docs/docs/sourcing-from-ghost.md

 ## Outputting data

-The code above will create pages in the root of the site at `/`, with the path being the スラッグ of the post。
+The code above will create pages in the root of the site at `/`, with the path being the slug of the post.

 Then, within the `post.js` template, you can determine exactly how and where you want to output data on each page.
 Again, you'll use GraphQL to query individual fields, so a simple example looks something like this: